The Daily Garden

 Pathogen spillover

 In some cases, the carriers of diseases develop a taste for something new.
-This is becoming more common as new varieties of plants are developed to tolerate non-traditional temperature ranges.
-As crops are grown in new areas, so, too, will the pests and diseases that favor those crops.
+Expanding food preferences are becoming more common as we craft new varieties of plants that tolerate non-traditional temperature ranges.
+As crops are grown in new areas, pests and diseases that favor those crops follow.
 Once established, those pests and diseases often develop a taste for the local flora, spilling over into these local crops.
-Also, where one disease may be tolerable, being put in combination with another disease can turn the tables for the worse.
+Also, where one plant disease may be tolerable, multiple diseases are often devastating.

 Disease evolution